YOU'VE GOT QUESTIONS-- WE'VE GOT ANSWERS!

 WHAT DOES THE FEE COVER?

-Alternative Breaks is a not-for-profit organizations, and fees pay for your transportation, housing, meals, and an AB t-shirt.
+Alternative Breaks is a not-for-profit organization and fees pay for your transportation, housing, meals, site fees and an AB t-shirt.

 WHEN ARE THE TRIPS?

-Winter Breaks occur during the last week of winter break, Spring Breaks run the duration of spring break, Fall Breaks are during fall break, and Summer Breaks run the first week of summer break.
+Fall breaks run for the duration of Fall beak (October 14 - October 17.)
+Winter Breaks occur during the last week of winter break (January 7 - January 14.)
+Spring Breaks run the duration of spring break (March 17 - March 25.)
+Summer Breaks run the first week of summer break (May 14 - May 24.)
 Weekend Breaks occur on Fridays, Saturdays, and Sundays throughout the academic year.

 WHAT IS A SITE LEADER?

 Each Alternative Break group has two student Site Leaders.
 These participants are responsible for organizing minor trip details, maintaining contact with their volunteer organization, handling any emergencies or problems that might arise on the trip, leading small group meetings, arranging the group’s pre-trip “mini-break” and facilitating group dynamics.
-Site leaders are also required to attend two Site Leader training sessions and a Site Leader social event.
+Site leaders are also required to attend a number of Site Leader training sessions before departing on thier break.
 It is not necessary to have participated in a previous Alternative Break to serve as Site Leader, only a desire to lead and a willingness to exert some extra effort.
 For their additional effort, Site Leaders receive a discounted program fee, and we believe, gain invaluable leadership experience.

 DO I TRAVEL WITH THE GROUP?
 HOW DO WE GET THERE?